Brand · System

 Inter · Body + UI

 Body copy, UI, captions, utility text, lower-thirds.
-Neutral, clean, doesn't fight Fraunces.
+Neutral, clean, doesn't fight Instrument Serif.
 No third font.
 No monospaced terminal aesthetic in public surfaces.

 Two fonts, total.
 Anything else is scope creep.